-The regression analysis of CoMFA field energies was performed using the partial least squares (PLS) algorithm with the leave-one-out (LOO) method adopted for cross validation.
-The optimum number of components to be used in conventional analyses was chosen from (i) the analysis with the highest cross validated r^2 value, and (ii) the model with the smallest standard error of prediction for component models with identical r^2 values.
-The column filtering value (σ) was set to 2.0 for cross validated runs.
-Equal weightage was assigned to steric and electrostatic fields.
-Final analysis was carried out to calculate the conventional r^2 value using the optimum number of components.
+The regression analysis of CoMFA field energies was performed using the partial least squares (PLS) algorithm with the leave-one-out (LOO) method adopted for cross-validation.
+The optimum number of components to be used in conventional analyses was chosen from (i) the analysis with the highest cross validated $r^2$ value, and (ii) the model with the smallest standard error of prediction for component models with identical $r^2$ values.
+The column filtering value ( $\sigma$ ) was set to 2.0 for cross-validated runs.
+Equal weights were assigned to steric and electrostatic fields.
+A final analysis was carried out to calculate the conventional $r^2$ value using the optimum number of components.

 Table 1.
-The structures, actual/predicted inhibitory activities (pIC50) for the training and test set molecules of 1, 5-diaryl pyrazoles
+The structures, actual/predicted inhibitory activities (pIC50) for the training and test set of 1,5-diaryl pyrazoles